Soldie/braiins-os-Linus-Miner-BITCOIN/docs/index.md

 You will need:

 * supported ASIC miner (see the list below)
-* computer with Linux (this guide is tailored for Linux, however, the procedure should be fairly similar on Windows or macOS)
+* computer with Linux or Windows
 * SD card (optional but recommended method)

 *Note: Commands used in this manual are instructional.
 You might need to adjust file paths and names adequately.*